 Thanks for your interest in coming to Delhi.
-Part of our vision is to see short-term teams from mission organizations and churches, as well as individuals, come and assist us in relationship-building and sharing with those who’ve never heard.
+Part of our vision is to see short-term teams from mission organizations and churches, as well as individuals, come and assist us in relationship-building and sharing with those who’ve never heard the Good News.

 1) How could our team best serve you and your vision?
 How do you see a short-term team contributing to the long-term work you’re doing?

 We would love to have teams come who are willing to take on the same values and similar lifestyles as long-term workers.
 First of all, we want to reap the fruit of short-term team ministry.
 Short-term teams can sometimes have a greater dynamic than long-term teams.
 Thus, our desire is for teams to be bold and to share Jesus wisely yet aggressively.
 This is the primary goal of all team hosting we are a part of.
 Therefore, teams must be passionate about meeting people, ministering to people’s felt needs, sharing Jesus, and be ready to give of themselves to live and work, essentially, as short-term Church Planters.